 - Support for data capture, applications and scientific software managed by other organisational units at Griffith.

 - Online Survey Centre - you can create, develop and distribute an online survey, while also providing them with support, documentation, training and data management.
+Please note that the documentation website is only accessible via Griffith Networks, Griffith Wireless and external computers that are VPNed into the Griffith Network.

 - Clinical Trial Data Management and Survey Tool (REDCap) - web-based application for building and managing online surveys and databases.